-Padao is an open-air-restaurant located at the top of the fort with an entry fee of mere Rs.
+Padao is an open-air restaurant located at the top of the fort with an entry fee of mere Rs.
 50. The restaurant serves savoury non-veg and veg cuisines as well as offers a stunning bird’s-eye view of the entire city.

 So next time you are in town, do make sure stop by Padao to enjoy the exotic view of Jaipur, replete with delightful food.
 (But if heights freak you out, we are not sure if this would be the nicest place for you!)

-The serene lake is located 30 km. from Jaipur and a befitting place for nature-lovers.
+The serene lake is located 30 km. from Jaipur and is a befitting place for nature-lovers.
 The massive lake is visited by around 10,000 species of migratory birds including Pied Avocet, White Wagtail, Black Winged Stilt among several others.

 Enthusiastic photographers and nature and wildlife lovers, we got a haven to satiate you!